yogeshgunasekaran/AWS-CI-CD-Project/README.md

      ssh git-codecommit.us-east-2.amazonaws.com
      ```
 #### Transition of an existing repository from Github to AWS CodeCommit (Optional)
- - Clone a Github repository in local machine and **cd** into it
+ - Clone a Github repository in local machine and **cd** into it cloned directory
- - If the repository contains so many branches do the following steps,
+ - If the repository contains so many branches do the following steps, or just checkout to the individual branches that have to be pushed to the AWS CodeCommit repository
     ```sh
     git branch -a | grep -v HEAD | cut -d '/' -f3 | grep -v master > /tmp/branches
     ```